When Sadness Becomes Depression

 Depression is not a sign of weakness.
 It is a medical condition caused by a chemical imbalance in the brain.
 Deep sadness and feelings of hopelessness can be very scary to experience.
 Many people hide these feelings from friends, families, and even themselves.
 The decision to see a medical provider about these feelings and other mood problems can be scary, too, but seeking treatment can be life changing, even lifesaving.

-If feelings of sadness and hopelessness become overwhelming, call (800) 273-8255, the National Suicide Prevention Lifeline, for free assistance provided by a trained professional.
+If feelings of sadness and hopelessness become overwhelming, call (800) 273-8255, the National Suicide Prevention Lifeline (now called 988 Suicide and Crisis Lifeline), for free assistance provided by a trained professional.

-This article also appeared in the June 21, 2021 issue of the Devils Lake Journal.
+This article also appeared in the June 21, 2021 issue of the Devils Lake Journal (no longer available online).

 About the Author